 Personal favorites: The one thing I highly recommend is finding a room at a boutique hotel like The Blackstone for a much more unique experience than staying at a big hotel chain.

-Another one of my favorites is the Chicago classic hotel, the Palmer House.
+Another one of my favorites is the Chicago classic hotel, the Palmer House (Hilton hotel).
 Staying at the Palmer House during the holidays is a special experience, don’t miss it!
 The Palmer House is also within walking distance to Millennium Park, Maggie Daley Park, Cloud Gate (the Bean), and the Art Institute.

 Shoppers should stay near the Magnificent Mile while foodies and art lovers will love the River North area, just a few blocks away.
 This Hilton Garden Inn is well-located for these areas.

 TIP: Using the map below, you can also compare hotels and short-term apartment rentals in Chicago city center.
-Simply insert your travel dates and group size, and you’ll see the best deals for your stay.
+Simply insert your travel dates and group size, and you’ll see what’s available for your stay.
 Check it out!

 2. Avoid Bank Holidays & School Breaks